 The choice of graduate program follows from the choice of mentor, since students obtain their PhD degree either in the mentor’s department, or in an interdepartmental program to which the mentor belongs.
 The MSTP administration assists all MD2 year students in the process of registering for graduate school.
-In the Biological Sciences, graduate programs waive some of the first-year courses for MSTP students.
-In the social sciences, students will work with the associate director of the track to design a flexible curriculum to meet all degree requirements.
-In Chemistry, Engineering, and other departments, MSTP students often take the same course load as other departmental graduate students.
-When necessary, the MSTP Directors meet with departmental graduate advisors to negotiate a curriculum for MSTP students.
+Most graduate programs in the biological sciences will waive a portion of the first-year coursework for MSTP students based on coursework in the MD curriculum.
+In the social sciences, students work with the MSTP Associate Director for Social Sciences to design a flexible curriculum that meets all degree requirements.
+In School of Engineering and other programs outside of the Graduate Program in Biosciences umbrella (e.g., Chemistry), MSTP students will be required to take the same course load as other departmental graduate students.
+The MSTP Directors work with departmental graduate advisors to coordinate curricular requirements for MSTP students.
 The MSTP discourages students from working as Teaching Assistants, except as required by their graduate program.
 The specific course and examination requirements for all UCLA departments and interdepartmental programs can be obtained by following the links to each specific departmental program listed on the Academic Programs page of the UCLA Graduate Division website.
 Modified requirements for MSTP students can be obtained by contacting the departmental Student Affairs Officer.

 MSTP students in the Caltech program obtain their PhD degrees through graduate programs in one of six Divisions: Biology and Biological Engineering; Chemistry and Chemical Engineering; Engineering and Applied Sciences; Physics, Mathematics and Astronomy; Geological and Planetary Sciences; and Humanities and Social Sciences.
 The specific requirements for each of these graduate programs can be obtained by following individual links to these divisions and their programs from https://divisions.caltech.edu/.